Proven-Paradox/shaper-system/Handbook.md

 #### Healing Hands
 You are an expert healer.
 When you use an Ability with the [Healing] tag, you may gain one of the following benefits:
-* Heal an extra amount of HP equal to your Heart times your Hero Tier.
 * Increase the character’s Regeneration up to 0 immediately.
 * End a [Curse] effect on the target.
 * Increase the target along one [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.